hackingmaterials/matminer/docs/_sources/index.rst.txt

 Examples
 --------

 Check out some examples of how to use matminer!
-These examples and more can be found in the `matminer_examples <https://github.com/hackingmaterials/matminer_examples>`_ repo.

-1. Use matminer and scikit-learn to create a model that predicts bulk modulus of materials. (`Jupyter Notebook <https://nbviewer.jupyter.org/github/hackingmaterials/matminer_examples/blob/master/notebooks/intro_predicting_bulk_modulus.ipynb>`_)
+1. Use matminer and scikit-learn to create a model that predicts bulk modulus of materials. (`Jupyter Notebook <https://nbviewer.jupyter.org/github/hackingmaterials/matminer_examples/blob/master/notebooks/machine-learning/intro_predicting_bulk_modulus.ipynb>`_)

 2. Compare and plot experimentally band gaps from Citrine with computed values from the Materials Project (`Jupyter Notebook <https://nbviewer.jupyter.org/github/hackingmaterials/matminer_examples/blob/master/notebooks/experiment_vs_computed_bandgap.ipynb>`_)